-Our partner, Suubi Community Projects, based in Kampala, work in the rural areas of Mukono District, Central Uganda and coordinate projects in Western Uganda.
-Through an integrated, holistic approach, they are involved in activities to increase access to safe water and sanitation, improve health service delivery, improve education service delivery, and economic empowerment to the communities.
+Our partner, Suubi Community Projects, based in Kampala, works in the rural areas of Mukono District, Central Uganda and coordinates chimpanzee conservation projects in Western Uganda.
+Through an integrated, holistic approach, they are involved in activities to increase access to safe water and sanitation, health service delivery, education service delivery, and economic empowerment in rural communities.
 Suubi’s mission is to ‘help communities help themselves.’

 Innovative manual borehole drilling technology purchased for our Ugandan partners to service remote rural villages